 • Professional certifications such as CPA (Certified Public Accountant) or CA (Chartered Accountant).

-Controller Job Description Includes
+Controller Job Description Sample

 • Position: Controller